EarthCruiser: EarthCruiser FX (2015–2022 - current)

-Terranova (2021–2024)
+Terranova (2021– to current )

 The Terranova is an expedition vehicle built on a Chevrolet, Ford, or RAM one-ton pickup truck chassis.
 First announced in 2020, the platform is targeted at owners with strong brand preferences or feel more comfortable operating a consumer-class vehicle over a commercial-grade truck.
 A domestically-manufactured chassis also allows better availability of parts and more familiar maintenance procedures.

 The camper body is constructed of fiberglass with a foam core, molded into a cab-over configuration, and bolted to the vehicle chassis using a kinetic mount system.
 The roof can be electrically raised for a panoramic view using a similar setup to that of the EXD and EXP, including the canopy with integrated vinyl windows, insect and privacy screens.
 When raised the canopy allows the camper to sleep up to four people.
 When lowered, the RV is more compact for trails and more aerodynamic.
 Solar panels are mounted on top of the roof to supply the onboard battery and electrical system.
 Inside the camper, amenities include a bathroom, sink, induction cooktop, refrigerator/freezer, ventilation fan, and an optional air conditioner.
 A shower is also included, however it is located on the outside of the unit.

-CORE (2021–2024)
+CORE (2021– current )

 The CORE is a chassis cab expedition vehicle; a camper body is not included.
 Introduced in 2022, the model has the same Isuzu NPR Series Class 4 chassis as the EarthCruiser EXP and FX vehicles, powered by a GM 6.6L Duramax turbo diesel engine and available in a single or dual cab configuration.

 The nature of the body allows the customer to customise the vehicle for their purposes.